rohan-paul/mern-image-uploading-boilerplate/README.md

   size: 4167 }

 ```
+When I click on “Send” in Postman, I won’t see a response.
+The request didn’t have a response but if you check your terminal you’ll see file content.

 I added **busboy** to the starter boilerplate project that was using the following technologies:
 - [React](https://facebook.github.io/react/) and [React Router](https://reacttraining.com/react-router/) for the frontend